kej715/DtCyber/README.md

 Visit the [doc](doc) directory to find the somewhat outdated *Basic Operation* guide for *DtCyber*.
 This guide is centered around operation of an older version of the operating system.
-Nevertheless, most of the basic concepts apply to NOS 2.8.7.
-In particular, most information about operating *DtCyber* itself still applies.
+Nevertheless, most of the basic concepts apply to NOS 2.8.7, and most information about operating *DtCyber* itself still applies.

 Visit the [CDC documentation archives at Bitsavers](http://bitsavers.trailing-edge.com/pdf/cdc/) for a wealth of preserved documentation on Control Data hardware and software.
 In particular, the